public-awesome/stargaze/x/cron/README.md

 #[cfg_attr(not(feature = "library"), entry_point)]
 pub fn sudo(deps: DepsMut, env: Env, msg: SudoMsg) -> Result<Response, ContractError> {
     match msg {
+        SudoMsg::BeginBlock {} => !unimplemented(),
         SudoMsg::EndBlock {} => !unimplemented(),
     }
 }
 ```
-Ensure you have a specific sudo entrypoint in your contract and add your code to be called by the `SudoMsg::EndBlock`.
+Ensure you have a specific sudo entrypoint in your contract and add your code to be called by the `SudoMsg::BeginBlock` & `SudoMsg::EndBlock`.
+Both endpoints are hit for every privileged contract in the block lifecycle, so ensure both are implemented.

-This endpoint is hit at the end of every block by the x/cron module.
+This endpoint is hit at the beginning and end of every block by the x/cron module.
 The `deps` and `env` values are set as expected.
-It is not possible to receive any input in the `EndBlock` call and as such the contract must maintain any relevant state it needs to use.
+It is not possible to receive any input in the `BeginBlock` & `EndBlock` call and as such the contract must maintain any relevant state it needs to use.